jyoung15/dashboard-api-go/client/docs/UpdateNetworkGroupPolicyRequest.md

 ### GetFirewallAndTrafficShaping

-`func (o *UpdateNetworkGroupPolicyRequest) GetFirewallAndTrafficShaping() CreateNetworkGroupPolicyRequestFirewallAndTrafficShaping`
+`func (o *UpdateNetworkGroupPolicyRequest) GetFirewallAndTrafficShaping() GetNetworkGroupPolicies200ResponseInnerFirewallAndTrafficShaping`

 GetFirewallAndTrafficShaping returns the FirewallAndTrafficShaping field if non-nil, zero value otherwise.

 ### GetFirewallAndTrafficShapingOk

-`func (o *UpdateNetworkGroupPolicyRequest) GetFirewallAndTrafficShapingOk() (*CreateNetworkGroupPolicyRequestFirewallAndTrafficShaping, bool)`
+`func (o *UpdateNetworkGroupPolicyRequest) GetFirewallAndTrafficShapingOk() (*GetNetworkGroupPolicies200ResponseInnerFirewallAndTrafficShaping, bool)`

 GetFirewallAndTrafficShapingOk returns a tuple with the FirewallAndTrafficShaping field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetFirewallAndTrafficShaping

-`func (o *UpdateNetworkGroupPolicyRequest) SetFirewallAndTrafficShaping(v CreateNetworkGroupPolicyRequestFirewallAndTrafficShaping)`
+`func (o *UpdateNetworkGroupPolicyRequest) SetFirewallAndTrafficShaping(v GetNetworkGroupPolicies200ResponseInnerFirewallAndTrafficShaping)`

 SetFirewallAndTrafficShaping sets FirewallAndTrafficShaping field to given value.